第3話 First travelling (2)

 "About two years old, I guess.
 Sorry, I don't remember when exactly."

-Jan said and Jahir just nodded.
-A dish of rice stewed with dried meat and sweet dried dates was made.
+Jean said, and Jahir just nodded.
+He made a dish of rice stewed with dried meat and sweet dried dates.

 "Yes, Sir."